 As I mentioned in my last post, I find it hard to find an adult soft drink that isn’t full of sugar.
 Well, I’ve found some more from Ugly Sparkling Water.
 They’ve added natural fruit flavours (with no sugar or sweeteners) to sparkling water and it’s really refreshing.
 I try to drink plenty of water but sometimes it does get a bit boring so the two flavours I tried: Grapefruit and Pineapple and Lemon and Lime made things a bit more interesting.

 Thank you to Hema, Ahmad Tea, Fentimans and Ugly for the samples.
-All opinions expressed are my own.
+All opinions expressed and words are my own.